40net-cloud/fortigate-aws-autoscale-terraform/documetation/Getting_started.md

 Optionlly, one or more spokes are connected via transit gateway attachments to the transit gateway

-Traffic is routed from the spokes, via the TGW attachments and TGW to the GWLB.
+Traffic is routed from the spokes, via the TGW attachments and TGW to the GWLB.<br>
-The GWLB will forward the traffic to the available Fortigates.
+The GWLB will forward the traffic to the available Fortigates.<br>
-E/W traffic is routed back towards teh GWLB
+E/W traffic is routed back towards teh GWLB.<br>
-Internet (EGRESS) is NATted on the FGT's and reaches the internet via the IGW
+Internet (EGRESS) is NATted on the FGT's and reaches the internet via the IGW.<br>